rcgsheffield/sheffield_hpc/stanagepilot/software/apps/gromacs.rst

     #!/bin/bash
     # Request 5 gigabytes of real memory (mem)
     #SBATCH --mem=5G
+    #SBATCH --time=00:30:00
+    # Email notifications to me@somedomain.com
+    #SBATCH --mail-user=me@somedomain.com
+    # Email notifications if the job fails
+    #SBATCH --mail-type=FAIL

     module load GROMACS/2021-foss-2020b

     # Set the OPENMP_NUM_THREADS environment variable to the number of available cores.
     # The line ensures that OpenMP uses all of the CPUs allocated to the task
     # for parallel processing.
-This can improve the performance of parallelized
+This can improve the performance of parallelised
-    # code by fully utilizing the available resources.
+    # code by fully utilising the available resources.
     export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

     gmx grompp -f grompp.mdp -c conf.gro -p topol.top -o topol.tpr